-Your first post to the list should be a little intro of yourself, your dog(s) and your interest in the breed.
+Your first post to the group should be a little intro of yourself, your dog(s) and your interest in the breed.

-It is advised that you read the list for a few days before sending your first message.
+It is advised that you read the posts for a few days before sending your first message.
 It will give you a chance to know what topics are being discussed at the moment.

 Note that certain topics are often addressed on the list.
 If you ask a question and you don't get an answer right away, it's possible that the topic was discussed just a few weeks before you joined.
 Please be understanding, wait a little bit, and ask your question again.
-The list generates so much mail that it's impossible to comment every messages.
+The gruop generates so many posts that it's impossible to comment on every post.
 Don't take it personal!

 Stop and Think